Subject:

 CAT: But what?

-LISTER: Hang on.
-These guys aren't Nazis -- they're all wearing
+Hang on.
+These guys aren't Nazis --

-different period costumes.
-There's one looks like Al Capone, there's
+period costumes.
+There's one looks like

-another like Mussolini, Richard III, Napoleon.
-Smeg, it's like all the
+Mussolini, Richard III, Napoleon.
+Smeg,

-worst people in history have been brought together in one place.
+history have been brought together in one place.
 Oh my

-God, there's James Last!
-I recognize him from Rimmer's record
+James Last!
+I recognize him from

 collection.

-CAT: What are they doing?.
+What are they doing?.

-LISTER: Well, just lining up in ... in some kind of firing squad.
-Woah
+LISTER: Well, just lining up in ... in some kind of

-Woah!
 Hang on, hang on.
-Someone's being brought out, they're tying
+Someone's

 him to a stake.
-It's Winnie the Pooh.
+It's Winnie the

 CAT: What?